-The Cook Islands is a group of 15 volcanic islands and atolls in the South Pacific, spread widely over 1.35 million square miles of ocean, that exist as a self-governing parliamentary democracy considered to be “in free association” with New Zealand.
+The Cook Islands is a group of 15 volcanic islands and atolls in the South Pacific, 93 square miles of land spread widely over 690,000 square miles of ocean, that exist as a self-governing parliamentary democracy considered to be “in free association” with New Zealand.

 The islands are broken into two distinct groups.
 The Southern Cook Islands, which include the most populous island, Rarotonga, and the Northern Cook Islands, which are mainly coral atolls.
 Actually, the largest population of Cook Islanders is not in Rarotonga, or anywhere in the islands themselves, but in New Zealand.
 In 2006 about 14,000 people lived on Rarotonga.
 In 2006, 58,000 in New Zealand self-identified as being of Cook Island descent.